 5. Keep Usage Audit Trails

-The last item to ensure proper security and governance is ensuring you have detailed audit trails that show exactly how data was accessed and used.
-This is important not only for internal tracking purposes, but it is also the last step in the regulatory compliance process showing how data was used.
+The last item to ensure proper security and governance ensures you have detailed audit trails that show exactly how data was accessed and used.
+This is important not only for internal tracking purposes but also for the last step in the regulatory compliance process showing how data was used.

 Ensure your platform has the best possible security and governance features by looking at each of these five critical aspects of big data security and governance.
 With increased regulation and the risk of substantial fines, your company cannot afford breaches or misuse of data.
 This is why some of the largest organizations in regulated industries trust Datameer.

-To learn more about big data security and governance, please visit our website at: www.datameer.com/product/big-data-governance/.
+To learn more about big data security and governance, please visit our website at https://www.datameer.com/data-governance/.